66daysofdata/Resources/data_science/README.md

 Moreover, Here you will find some resources to become a Data Scientist that do not overlap with the other fields.
 If you feel that you don't see what you are looking for please take a look at the other roadmap resources available.

+First and most we need to follow best practices

 ### Version Control